Noise Levels in South End, Burlington, VT | Find Quiet Neighborhoods With Our Sound Map

 The EPA's 55 dBA outdoor reference level is a common benchmark for residential noise exposure, especially for activity interference, annoyance, and long-term community noise concerns.
 About 2,709 South End residents, or 21.7%, live above that level.
 By land area, 34.5% of South End is above 55 dBA.

 Average noise levels for South End residents, grouped by direction from the center of South End.
-Southern South End carries the highest population-weighted average; Eastern South End carries the lowest.
-Just 4% of residents in Eastern South End live in blocks above the EPA's 55 dBA threshold, a fifth of the share in Southern South End.
+The highest population-weighted average is in southern South End; the lowest is in northeastern South End, where just 1% of residents live in blocks above the EPA's 55 dBA threshold, a fifth of the share in the loudest section.

 Central South End